-- 84. The Conspiracy had the desired effect of causing VimpelCom to breach the Exclusivity Agreement.
-Between August 6 and August 18, VimpelCom and UBS engaged in discussions and negotiations with the Consortium, Globalive and Lacavera over the Proposal, in breach of the Exclusivity Agreement. - 85.
-Following receipt of the Proposal, VimpelCom ceased negotiating with Catalyst in good faith.
-Instead, it used its negotiations with Catalyst as a stalking horse to improve the terms of the Proposal. - 86.
-On or about August 11, 2014, VimpelCom and Catalyst contacted IC to provide an update on the negotiations.
-During the conference call, Catalyst and VimpelCom told IC that the "deal was done".
+- Exclusivity Agreement.
+Between August 6 and August 18, VimpelCom and UBS engaged in discussions and negotiations with the Consortium, Globalive and Lacavera over the Proposal, in breach of the Exclusivity Agreement. - 115.
+85. Following receipt of the Proposal, on August 7 and 8, 2014, VimpelCom ceased negotiating with Catalyst in good faith.
+Instead, it used its negotiations with Catalyst as a stalking horse to improve the terms of the Proposal. - 116.
+On or about August 8, 2014, VimpelCom instructed UBS to inform the Consortium that VimpelCom was interested in concluding a transaction with the Consortium. - 117.
+On or about August 10, 2014, Leitner engaged in negotiations with UBS and provided details of further equity commitments to bolster the Proposal.
+Leitner intended that UBS transmit this information to VimpelCom in furtherance of the Conspiracy. - 118.
+86. On or about August 11, 2014, VimpelCom and Catalyst contacted IC to provide an update on the negotiations.
+During the conference call, Catalyst and VimpelCom told IC that the "deal was done". - 119.
+87. VimpelCom continually and repeatedly stalled its negotiations with Catalyst by, among other things, insisting on the need for approvals from its Board and its finance committee.
+The Board and the finance committee then insisted on additional, commercially unreasonable terms with the knowledge and intent that Catalyst could not agree to these new terms.